linkerd/website/linkerd.io/content/blog/linkerd-vs-istio-benchmarks.md

 Additionally, our experiments were significantly simpler than Kinvolk's 2019 experiments, which involved 30 minutes of sustained traffic, different clusters, different datacenters, and other techniques to control for variable hardware or networking.
-In our case, the variance we measured in between runs gave us confidence that this simpler setup was sufficient for our purposes.
+In our case, we explicitly focused on finding a low-variance environment first on which to run the tests.

 ## Why is Linkerd so much faster and lighter?